Master of Science in Education (MSEd)

 This course goes into more depth specifically about meeting the needs of students whose native language is not English.
 Topics will include emergent literacy, individual student differences and similarities, first and second language acquisition and development, emergent and experienced reading and writing development, multiple test sources, text analysis, process writing, assessment techniques, portfolio assessment, classroom organization and management, whole language classrooms, language arts materials, and effective instructional strategies.
 This course will help to prepare future Reading Specialists to work with this growing population and support teachers who have students from different linguistic backgrounds.

 This course is designed to straddle the disciplines of regular and special education.
 Students will explore the implementation of multi-tier approaches to the early identification and support of students with learning and behavior needs and ways to differentiate instruction.
 The course attends to the collaboration that takes places between regular and special education teachers when assessing and planning instruction for all students in an inclusive setting.

-Students also have the option to take electives from our other online graduate programs.
+Master of Science in Education students also have the option to take electives from our other online graduate programs.
 A full list of these interprofessional courses can be found here:

 - Analyze and conduct research relevant to their teaching or administrative interests.